lemmingDev/ESP32-BLE-Gamepad/README.md

 This is to make it consistent with those who were also downloading it from GitHub and had 2 versions with different names and was leading to confusion.
 The library with the old name has been de-listed from the manager and only the new one remains.
-Please remove/delete the old version either through the library or by deleting the ESP32 BLE Gamepad folder within your libraries folder.
+Please remove/delete the old version either through the library manager or by deleting the ESP32 BLE Gamepad folder within your libraries folder.

 Apologies for the early adopters, but it will save a lot of confusion moving forward.